mpicbg-scicomp/tissue_miner/README.md

      docker pull brandl/tissue_miner
      docker run -t -i -v $(pwd)/example_movies:/movies brandl/tissue_miner /bin/bash --login -c "source /.bash_profile; cd demo_ForTissueMiner; sm all"

-The only adjustments are to set the source directory containing your movie directories and to specify a movie of interest.
+To run TissueMiner over your own data, you'll need to set the source directory containing your movie directories and to replace the example movie name with your movie/directory of interest.

 How to run locally?
 ================

-Prerequistes.
-Make sure that the packages listed in [install_tm.sh](misc/install_dependencies.sh) are installed on your system.
+First, make sure that the packages listed in [install_dependencies.sh](misc/install_dependencies.sh) are installed on your system.

-To install TissueMiner on your machine just checkout a copy and define a TM_HOME shell variable:
+Second, just grab a copy of TissueMiner and run the setup procedure.

     export TM_HOME="tissue_miner"